 Parents need choices for child care.
-Across the state, parents face a shortage of quality child care, which has been made worse by the pandemic.
-Increasing the subsidy rates to the 2018 statewide average rates can help child care centers stay open, or reopen, to serve more children & families who need care to go to work.
+Across the state, parents face a shortage of quality child care options, which has been made worse by the pandemic.
+Increasing the subsidy rates to the most recent statewide average rates can help child care centers stay open, or reopen, to serve more children & families who need care to go to work.

 Setting Smarter Rates